TrandonNarasimulu/AngularWebApI/README.md

 - Entity Framework Core
     This API makes use of an in memory database.
 It does this with the help of the Entity Framework Core library.
 All database related tasks are performed usig the
     Entity Framework Core library.
-All database related tasks are in the Infrastructure layer, so if we decide to stop using a database we can change that one layer without interferring with anything in Application layer.
-The business logic layer does not know how we store the data, so we can change that easily at will.
-That is one of the advantages of using clean architecture.
 You can find more information about Entity Framework Core in memory database here "https://stormpath.com/blog/tutorial-entity-framework-core-in-memory-database-asp-net-core"

 - Serilog